 Responsive design

-Responsive design is a necessity in the age of multi-devices.
-It ensures that the interface works well on all types of screen.
+Responsive design is a necessity in the multi-device era.
+It ensures that the interface works well on all screen types.

 User-centered design